khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 Explain and List the author's main ideas, assertions (propositions), and arguments.
 ```

-Here is that content converted into a well-formatted Markdown section for your `README.md` file.

 The author, Immanuel Kant, in *The Critique of Pure Reason*, asserts a system of philosophy that critically determines the scope, possibility, and limits of human knowledge derived entirely independently of experience (*a priori* knowledge).
 The entire work is a treatise on the necessary method for philosophy to attain the "secure path of a science," rather than the final system of that science (metaphysics).

 The book is structured around answering the fundamental question: "**How is metaphysics, as natural disposition, possible?**".